Divide by Question, Conquer by Agent: SPLIT-RAG with Question-Driven Graph Partitioning: Introduction

 $\mathbf{C_2}:\textbf{Hallucination}$ Knowledge bases are not following the same structure for data storage, same information can be expressed by different format, including text, tables, graph, pictures, etc. The diverse structure of data may pose extra hallucinations~\cite{csakar2025maximizing}.
 Even with correct extra data input, LLM may still not following the facts, thus an answer in consistent with retrieved information would not be exactly guaranteed~\cite{gao2023enabling}.

 $\mathbf{C_3}:\textbf{Knowledge Conflict}$ It's hard for LLMs to decide whether external databases contain errors.
-Even if multiple knowledge sources are used, the mixture of inconsistent correct and wrong data generates conflicts.
+The mixture of inconsistent correct and wrong data generates conflicts even if multiple knowledge sources are used, .
 On the other hand, knowledge is timeliness.
 Different frequency of updating the knowledge base would also cause errors~\cite{fan2024survey}.

-To solve above limitations for existing RAG framework, this work introduces a new framework called \textbf{S}emantic \textbf{P}artitioning of \textbf{L}inked \textbf{I}nformation for \textbf{T}ype-Specialized \textbf{Multi-Agent RAG}(\textbf{SPLIT-RAG}).
+To solve above limitations for existing RAG framework, an improved approach is required that i) \textbf{Limits computation over entire knowledge base} to accelerate the retrieval; ii) \textbf{Avoids over-retrieval} to reduce hallucinations and iii) \textbf{Detects and clears unsupported claims} arising from knowledge conflicts -- This work introduces \textbf{S}emantic \textbf{P}artitioning of \textbf{L}inked \textbf{I}nformation for \textbf{T}ype-Specialized \textbf{Multi-Agent RAG}(\textbf{SPLIT-RAG}).
 Figure~\ref{SPLIT-RAG example} shows an example of how SPLIT-RAG framework works under a toy database, which contains essential knowledge and historical questions.
 The SPLIT-RAG framework, while making use of historical (training) questions to divide large-scale general knowledge base, uses multiple agents to answer different types of questions.
 Agents choosing process further enhancing retrieval speed by selective using only useful knowledge.
 Finally, conflicts are detected after merging triplets from multiple retrievers to generate final answer.
 Specifically, our \textbf{key contributions} are:

 \begin{itemize} \item \textbf{QA-Driven Graph Partitioning and Subgraph-Guided Problem Decomposition}: A novel mechanism is proposed that dynamically partitioning graphs into semantically coherent subgraphs through training question analysis (entity/relation patterns, intent clustering), ensuring each subgraph aligns with specific query types.
 Also, a hierarchical query splitting is developed to decomposing complex queries into sub-problems constrained by subgraph boundaries, enabling stepwise agent-based reasoning.